-Merge's reported first-quarter 2014 adjusted earnings per share of
+Merge's reported third-quarter 2014 adjusted earnings per share of

-dismal performance over the past few quarters and falsification of
+million.
+A dismal performance over the past few quarters and

-the company's subscription backlog in its eClinical business
+falsification of the company's subscription backlog in its

-continued to raise negative sentiments.
-Notably, the growth
+eClinical business continued to raise negative sentiments.
+Notably,

-prospects of the company are highly dependent on the capital
+the growth prospects of the company are highly dependent on the

-we cannot overlook the consistent contract wins and bookings
+rates.
+Yet, we cannot overlook the consistent contract wins and

-the subscription-based model gained traction.
-The huge market
+model gained traction.
+The huge market opportunity for its iConnect

-opportunity for its platforms is also encouraging.
-Evidently, Merge
+and eClinical platforms is also encouraging.
+Evidently, Merge has

 healthcare information software solutions to create improved